Forensic Accountants Find Hidden Assets During Civil Litigation

 Forensic accounting experts assess hidden assets and settle marital property disputes

 Where did the money go?
 This is a question attorneys frequently ask when they are seeking damages from a defendant or trying to settle property claims during a divorce.
 The party under scrutiny should have ample resources, but they’re crying poor, hoping to force your client to settle for much less than expected, because of an apparent inability to pay.
 This happens often in civil litigation, where a defendant’s liability exceeds the insurance coverage, and in acrimonious divorces, where one party is using underhanded means to prevent a soon-to-be ex from taking a fair share of the marital estate.
-At North American Forensic Accounting PC, we are well aware of hidden asset schemes.
+At North American Forensic Accounting, we are well aware of hidden asset schemes.
 Our experts help attorneys identify potential property and impute income, so their clients can obtain the recovery they deserve.

 Finding hidden assets in civil litigation